softwarity/geojson-editor/README.md

 | `readonly` | `boolean` | `false` | Make editor read-only |
 | `dark-selector` | `string` | `".dark"` | CSS selector for dark color scheme detection |

 **Note:** `coordinates` nodes are automatically collapsed when content is loaded to improve readability.
-Use Tab to expand and Shift+Tab to collapse nodes, or click the gutter toggle.
+Use Enter to expand and Shift+Enter to collapse nodes, or click the gutter toggle.
+Use Tab/Shift+Tab to navigate between attributes.

 ### Dark Selector Syntax